-Fredrikson & Byron’s Start Up & Rapid Growth Enterprises Group (SURGE) is excited to be a part of Twin Cities Startup Week!
+On October 14, 2019, Fredrikson & Byron’s Start Up & Rapid Growth Enterprises Group (SURGE) hosted an event as a part of Twin Cities Startup Week.

 Start Up & Rapid Growth Enterprises (SURGE)

 We help people start and build businesses by providing cost-effective, quality legal services while minimizing risk as much as possible.

 What We Do

 Whether starting from scratch or building from $10mm to $20mm in the next 12 months, growing a business enterprise fast is hard.
 Everyone on the team needs to be firing on all cylinders all day, every day.
 Whatever the challenge, the members of our Start Up & Rapid Growth Enterprises (SURGE) practice group understand your needs – hiring and integrating new people almost daily, ensuring that intellectual property is appropriately protected and working through financing details that will help fuel your growth.
 We understand the nuances of building a business and have a long history of working side-by-side with entrepreneurs from inception to exit by bringing creative and practical legal solutions to your team.